DATA-606-2023-FALL-MONDAY/seaberry_camille/docs/report.md

 downloaded based on their coordinates, once a camera is detected in an image, its location is known.

-For this project, I have **two major goals:**

-1. Improving upon the models I used, including introduction of more predefined models (adding YOLO, among others), finer tuning of classification of camera type (including possibly adding automated license plate readers), more concerted sampling of intersections in Baltimore, and updated images
+For this project, my original goal was to improve upon the models I used, including introduction of more predefined models (adding YOLO, among others), finer tuning of classification of camera type (including possibly adding automated license plate readers), more concerted sampling of intersections in Baltimore, and updated images.
+Over the course of the semester, I developed several variations on two model types for detection and one for classification to work with decent accuracy.

-2. Mapping of those locations to study the landscape of that layer of surveillance.
-In the longer term, I would like to do some amount of spatial analysis overlaying camera locations and socio-economic / demographic data to understand any patterns in this landscape and the potential burdens of surveillance on marginalized communities in Baltimore.
+Longer term, I’d like to use these models to map locations of cameras to study the landscape of surveillance.
+I would like to do some amount of spatial analysis overlaying camera locations and socio-economic / demographic data to understand any patterns in this landscape and the potential burdens of surveillance on marginalized communities in Baltimore.

-The first of these is the focus of my capstone, while the second is a longer-term possibility.

 Therefore my **major research questions are:**